noi-techpark/infrastructure-v2/README.md

 The `notifier`, written in JS and running on Node, is a good example of a possible bottleneck that can be greatly improved.
 Instead of having a single instance subscripted to the whole `MongoDB deployment`, it could be split between multiple instances each one subscripted to a particular `MongoDB Database` or even to single `Collections`.
 This kind of polish can be done only once the team decides how to distribute the `RawData` coming from different **Datasources**.

-# Very important notes

-## MQTT

-We have to ensure that when an application disconnects, for any reason, from an MQTT / AmazonSNS broker, it gets all messages it missed while offline on reconnection.

-Using Mosquitto isn't done by properly publishing messages and establishing a **Persistent Connection** to the Broker in the client side:

-- Publishers MUST publish with `QoS` >= 1
-- Subscribers MUST connect with `QoS` >= 1
-- Subscribers MUST connect with `cleanStart` = false
-- ALL Subscribers in ALL pods must connect with a unique `clientId` which can't change at pod restart

-### Autoscaling
-To create a persistent session with Mosquitto, each replica of the Client (might it be the `inbound MQTT` or the `Writer`) **has** to generate a `ClientID`.
-This configuration property is particularly important when autoscaling is enabled.

-`MQTT Client instance 1` => ClientID = 1

-When autoscaling is performed

-`MQTT Client instance 1` => ClientID = 1

-`MQTT Client instance 2` => ClientID = 2

-If `MQTT Client instance 2` restarts, the **ClientID** must remain `2`

-***If two clients have the same ClientID, one will crash since the broker won't accept the connection. if no ClientID is provided all messages received by the broker while no client is connected will be lost.***

-### Mosquitto Persistence

-To ensure sessions and messages are persisted even if the `Mosquitto` restarts or goes offline, we have to properly configure the nodes.

-in the `.conf` file provided to the mosquitto instance

-`persistence true` has to be present.

-other fields are available on the [man page](https://mosquitto.org/man/mosquitto-conf-5.html).

-In the cloud the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.

 ## MQTT Message Throttling